haiwen/seafile-admin-docs/manual/setup/setup_with_amazon_s3.md

 ## Run and Test ##

-Now you can start Seafile by `./seafile.sh start` and `./seahub.sh start` and visit the website.
+Now you can start Seafile and test

 [1]: http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html "the bucket naming rules"